 4. TOEFL or IELTS scores.

 Please self-report your total internet-based TOEFL (Test of English as a Foreign Language) score and upload a copy of your score report.
 English proficiency is one of the conditions for admission for all applicants whose native language is not English.
 A minimum aggregate TOEFL score of 80, with a score of at least 24 on the speak portion is required for admission.
-An IELTS (International English Language Testing System) composite score of 7 (no subject area below a 6) is also acceptable.
+An IELTS (International English Language Testing System) total minimum score of 7.5 or above with no score lower than 7 on any section of the test.
+A score of 8 is the recommended level.composite.

 Please upload all application materials to your online application.